Why a Modern Keyword Rankings and Visibility Report Is Essential in 2026

 Crafting a Better Keyword Rankings Report for AI Search

-It's crucial to understand how the focus has shifted.
+It's important to understand how the focus has shifted.
 The modern approach does not discard traditional metrics; it adds an essential new layer of intelligence.
 Think of it as moving from a two dimensional map to a three dimensional one, where the third dimension is your presence in AI generated content.
 Your keyword rankings report must evolve to reflect this new reality.

 If you want to get hands on with building out the visual part of your report, this Excel dashboard tutorial for building amazing reports is a great practical resource.